tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 8.1 MultiRecord Measures for Quality Control (non-normative)

-The Fittness For Use Framework is intended to support two different but related purposes: `Quality Control` and `Quality Assurance`.  `Quality Control` is the process of finding and fixing errors in a data set, while `Quality Assurance` is the process of filtering a data set down to a subset of records that are fit for some purpose.
+The Fitness For Use Framework is intended to support two different but related purposes: `Quality Control` and `Quality Assurance`.  `Quality Control` is the process of finding and fixing errors in a data set, while `Quality Assurance` is the process of filtering a data set down to a subset of records that are fit for some purpose.
 Both of these processes rely on an examination of the the results of `SingleRecord` Tests, but they use those results in different ways.
 The `Use Case` we have been working with in this tutorial is focused on `Quality Control` (we want to fix problems in a dataset of distributions that would itself be used to evaluate other datasets), so we will examine on how to use the results of `SingleRecord` Tests for that purpose.

 This tutorial has focused on defining `SingleRecord` Tests (primarily `Validations`) that evaluate one record at a time.
 In practice, `Quality Control` almost always requires a dataset-level view: curators, data managers, and developers need to know **how prevalent** a particular problem is, **where** it occurs, and **whether** proposed changes would measurably improve fitness for a `Use Case`.